paulmunyao/Burger-Palace/README.md

 The project is about landing pages for a restaurant website where the restaurant sells burgers to it's customers.
 The purpose of te project is to create landing pages for a restaurant website.
-Name of Author:Paul Munyao Mutiso
+Name of Author:Paul Munyao Mutiso<br>Date:2nd November 2021
-Date:2nd November 2021

 # MIT License